nvac11/CoreForge/README.md

 # CoreForge

-Welcome to CoreForge, a standard C library containing essential functions crafted for good performance in functional programming paradigms.
+Welcome to CoreForge, a standard C library containing essential functions crafted for great performance in functional programming paradigms.
+This library will include parallel and distributed versions for each function.

+## WARNING
+- This library is still in development; unit tests need to be completed, and the user API is not finalized yet.

 ## Implemented Functions: